jasonacox/tinytuya/server/README.md

 ## Docker Container

 1. Run the Server as a Docker Container listening on port 8888.
 Make sure your Tinytuya `devices.json` file is located in the directory where you start the container.
+Set `HOST` to the primary IP address of your docker host, otherwise a request to Force Scan the network will scan every possible docker IP network on your host.

     ```bash
     docker run \